nicosalm/salm.dev/src/writing/create-dont-consume/index.md

 - scrolling
 - YouTube videos and short-form content
 - Discord conversations
-- "dooming"[^1] about big milestones I have not achieved
 - using AI (*when passive)

 Looking at this list, there's a pattern I've been thinking about a lot recently: these are all low-effort activities that deliver quick dopamine hits.
 They feel rewarding in the moment, yet leave me empty afterward.